domengasperlin/semantic-web-blockchain/README.md

 set heap space big enough to input ontology files e.g. -ea -Xmx2048m

 ### Run program on the dataset from the article Blockchain-based transaction manager for ontology databases
-We have run configurations A,B,C sequentially (A, B and C) several times.
+We have run three configurations sequentially (A, B and C), (A, B and C), ... several times.
-Configurations in XML format for scenarios A,B,C are available in the folder `.idea/runConfigurations/Demo_A_runs_again.xml` However opening the project with Jetbrains editor will load them automatically.
+Three run configurations in XML format used for scenarios A,B,C are available in folder `.idea/runConfigurations` Jetbrains editor will load configurations when opening the project.
+For each run of the configuration csv file with measurements of the run gets created which were used for the analysis of results.